All Episodes

 I've got some coming for giveaway purposes, exactly for this purpose.

-And what what color do you prefer?
+And what color do you prefer?

-Um I've got the white now, so maybe which one do you like better?
+I've got the white now, so maybe which one do you like better?

-Well I don't have to make that choice either.
+Well, I don't have to make that choice either.

-Uh the white is um silver on the back.
+The white is silver on the back.

-Okay, Verizon iPhone 6, 128 gigabyte.
+Verizon iPhone 6, 128 gigabyte.

-And then you you'll see what I'm talking about.
+And then you, you'll see what I'm talking about.

 Okay.

-Instead of the six plus, I mean.
+Instead of the 6 Plus, I mean.

-Uh because the big screen is the big screen.
+But I guarantee you, it's a tough decision for people because the big screen is the big screen.

 And the iPhone 6 Plus, I'll tell you something else, is easily a day and a half battery.